 You want 3 of these to move onto the next step, which is the retail credit.
 Here are some stellar choices from us: https://www.creditsuite.com/blog/5-vendor-accounts-that-build-your-business-credit/

 Uline Shipping Supplies is a true starter vendor.
 Find them online at www.uline.com.
-They sell shipping, packing, and industrial supplies, and they report to D&B.
+They sell shipping, packing, and industrial supplies, and they report to D&B and Experian.

 You need to have a DUNS number.
 They will request 2 references and a bank reference.
 The first few orders may need to be prepaid to initially get approval for Net 30 terms.